surrey-nlp/LLM4MT_eval/README.md

 # What do large language models need for machine translaiton evaluation?

 This repository contains the code and data for our paper "What do large language models need for machine translation evaluation?", which will be presented at the 2024 Conference on Empirical Methods in Natural Language Processing (EMNLP2024).
-Please find our arXiv preprint at .
+For details, please find our paper at arXiv.

 ## Installation